jaafit/civ-citizen/README.md

 **Gold**

 Unless specified otherwise, gold gained or lost comes from the supply.
+Treasury gold is generally only used for contracts.

 **Population:**